samarth1397/AnalyseGutenberg/README.md

 This repository might be of use to you if you're a humanities researcher or looking for booking recommendations on Project Gutenberg.
 This repository does the following:
 It allows you to download the works of various authors from Project Gutenberg and stores them into individual directories.
 Sub-directories for the language of the text are created.
 This downloading is done using the Python Gutenberg package (https://github.com/c-w/Gutenberg).
 After this, it performs some basic text clustering on their works based on content as well as style.
 Currently, you can download the works of multiple authors at a time but analyse only two at a time.
 Also, the analysis just now is only for English texts.
 I will change this soon.

-It also allows you to get the recommendations for a book.
+It also allows you to easily extract the 7 most similar books in terms of both, content and style.

 ### Usage